volkanakkus/nuxt-tradingview/README.md

 ## Nuxt 3 Example

 The built-in widgets have default options based on Tradingview.
 If you did not define any options, the default options will be applied.

-> [!NOTE]
-> Check available options on [Tradingview Docs](https://www.tradingview.com/widget-docs/widgets/)
+Check available options on [Tradingview Docs](https://www.tradingview.com/widget-docs/widgets/)

 #### Basic Usage